Azure-Samples/azure-cosmos-db-cassandra-api-spark-connector-sample/README.md

 </table>

 ## Configurations for Throughput optimization
-As Cosmos DB follows a provisioned throughput model, it is important to tune the relevant configurations of the connector to optimize for this model.
+Because Cosmos DB follows a provisioned throughput model, it is important to tune the relevant configurations of the connector to optimize for this model.
 General information regarding these configurations can be found on the [Configuration Reference](https://github.com/datastax/spark-cassandra-connector/blob/master/doc/reference.md) page of the DataStax Spark Cassandra Connector github repository.
 <table class="table">
 <tr><th>Property Name</th><th>Description</th></tr>